nishs1729/basic_bash_tutorial/tutorials/find.md

 3. Search for files larger than 500MB in `/data` and compress them using `gzip`.
 4. Find all `.conf` files and replace the word "localhost" with "127.0.0.1" using `sed`.
 5. List all `.sh` files in `/scripts` and make them executable.

----

-By mastering the `find` command, particularly the `-exec` option, you'll unlock a powerful way to manage files and automate tasks efficiently.
-Happy searching!